Michigan State University, B.A. telecommunications

 Manhattanville College, M.A. elementary education K – 6

-Robin is a responsive classroom teacher trainer and certified mindfulness instructor who works with our athletics teams, SKOLA program, Residential Life program, Life Skills classes, and a variety of community groups around town.
-She is also a public speaker, workshop leader and conference presenter for local, state and national groups, including VAIS, NAIS, VAECE, and VBIDA.
+Robin Albertson-Wren is a Responsive Classroom teacher trainer and certified mindfulness instructor who teaches every morning in the Pre-School and works with our athletics teams, SKOLA program, Residential Life program, and Life Skills classes.
+She is also an author, public speaker, workshop leader and conference presenter for local, state, and national groups, including VAIS, NAIS, VAECE, and VBIDA.
 Her teaching philosophy is to create a community of learners who support, challenge, and care for another in an environment that is full of wonder, creativity, and joy.
-Robin’s favorite School tradition is the sign language used during Raise We Our Voices because it connects everyone non-verbally and our senior “sandbox kids” remember it fondly.
+Robin’s favorite School tradition is the sign language used during the School song, Raise We Our Voices, because it connects everyone non-verbally and our senior “sandbox kids” remember it fondly.

 Rhodes University, B.A. legal theory and third-world political studies

 Rhodes University, L.L.B. (law)

 Brian’s teaching philosophy is to make mathematics interesting for each student, and to teach them a love of numbers.
 He loves the first days of school that are filled with hope, excitement and promise, and would summarize the School’s education experience as “community.”
 When not on campus, Brian can be found ordering Qabuli palow at Afghan Kabob Palace, training for and participating in triathlons, and enjoying the cosmopolitan nature of Charlottesville.